Trent Lott Fast Facts

 Other Facts:

-The Lott family home in Pascagoula, Mississippi was destroyed by Hurricane Katrina in 2005.
+The Lott family home in Pascagoula, Mississippi, was destroyed by Hurricane Katrina in 2005.

-Lott was originally a member of the Democrat Party but switched on the eve of his first campaign in 1972.
+Lott was originally a member of the Democratic Party but switched on the eve of his first campaign in 1972.

 Timeline: